This article provides answers to some of the frequently asked questions asked about Azure Network Watcher.

 Network Watcher provides a suite of tools to monitor, diagnose, view metrics, and enable or disable logs for IaaS (Infrastructure-as-a-Service) resources, which include virtual machines, virtual networks, application gateways, load balancers, and other resources in an Azure virtual network.
 It isn't a solution for monitoring PaaS (Platform-as-a-Service) infrastructure or getting web/mobile analytics.

 Network Watcher provides three major sets of capabilities

-- IP Flow Verify allows you to detect traffic filtering issues at a VM level.
+- IP flow verify allows you to detect traffic filtering issues at a virtual machine level.

-- Connection Troubleshoot enables a one-time connectivity and latency check between a virtual machine and Bastion host, application gateway, or another virtual machine.
+- Connection troubleshoot enables a one-time connectivity and latency check between a virtual machine and Bastion host, application gateway, or another virtual machine.

-- Packet Capture enables you to capture all traffic on a VM in your virtual network.
+- Packet capture enables you to capture your virtual machine traffic.

-For more detailed information, see the Network Watcher overview page.
+For more detailed information, see Network Watcher overview.

 How does Network Watcher pricing work?

-Which permissions are needed to use Network Watcher?
+What permissions are required to use Network Watcher?